HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

 Credits for these notes:
   - Ananan for making the route

-A couple things to remember with this route:
+A couple things before with this route:
   - You need Mr Mime to be Level 33(to learn Recycle) and Farfetch'd to be level 21(to learn Knock Off) which makes this glitch possible
   - You need to be very catious with the ev's your Mr Mime gets so fighting any extra trainers not in the route will surely mess up routing
   - Ev's you need on Mime before the double battle are 83 HP EV's and 20 Atk ev's(other Ev's don't matter)